koxudaxi/poetry-pycharm-plugin/docs/index.md

 ##  Features
 ### Implemented
-- create new sdk with pyroject.toml
+- add a interpreter with pyproject.toml
 - update and lock with a popup

 ## TODO
-- publish this plugin on Jetbrains' plugin market
+- publish this plugin on JetBrains' plugin market
 - CI/CD
 - unittest
 - document